Microsoft SharePoint is a powerful tool that can sit centrally within many organisations’ operations as a store for files and data.

 4. Undertake The Data Migration

-Next comes moving data.
+The next step when you approach a SharePoint migration is moving data.
 Organisations can move data in bulk using special migration software.
 But these can be tricky and very time-consuming if the process goes wrong.
 Organisations can quickly lose the goodwill of their users if they make a mistake.
 So if there’s any doubt around ability here, work with a migration partner.

 5. Review The SharePoint Migration